 - Views allow you to codify common queries in the database and make them available to multiple users.
 This reduces the need for users to construct their own complex queries.

 - Views can join data from different tables or other views.

 - You can use aggregation functions to summarize data in views.
 This also reduces the volume of data transferred from the database to the client, which can improve performance.

 - You can join a feature class with a nonspatial table when you define a view, thereby combining columns from both.

-Be aware of the following when working with database views:
+Be aware of the following when working with views in ArcGIS:

 - Changes made to the schema of the underlying table or tables are not reflected in the view.
 To include additional columns in a view, you must redefine the view to include those columns.

-- When you create a view on a geodatabase table or feature class that participates in traditional versioning, you only see the data in the base table and not the edits in the delta tables.
-To see edits in a view through ArcGIS clients, you need to reconcile and post the edits to the default version and compress the geodatabase.
+- In most cases, the geodatabase tables and feature classes you include in a view should not be registered for traditional versioning or enabled for archiving.
+When you create a view on a geodatabase table or feature class that participates in traditional versioning, you only see the data in the base table and not the edits in the delta tables or the records stored in the archiving tables.
+To see edits in a view through ArcGIS clients, you must reconcile and post the edits to the default version and fully compress the geodatabase.